janaindrajit/primePy/README.md

  and then execute the available methods.

 ## Available methods
-You may run `primes.about()` afer importing the package.
-The following is a list of all included methods.

 `primes.check(n)` returns *True* if *n* is a prime number.<br />
 `primes.factor(n)` returns the lowest prime factor of *n*. <br />